stevemar/watson-discovery-news-search/docs/02-promises-over-callback.md

 // then block
 .then(response => console.log(response));
 ```

+## Conclusion

+Use promises over callback and if the API you are using does not support it use a library like `bluebird` which can help you wrap the API to return a promise instead.

 I hope this helps simpily your use of the Discovery API and shows you an example of where Javascript Promises can be used to simiply the workflow in your code.